PiesP/xcom-enhanced-gallery/CONTRIBUTING.md

   - Follow the practices described in the [Security Policy](.github/SECURITY.md).

 - **Style & formatting**
-  - Follow the linting rules enforced by ESLint and Stylelint.
+  - Follow the linting rules enforced by Deno lint (`deno task lint`).
   - Use the existing design tokens and CSS Modules patterns from `src/`.

 ---